 \subsection{Modeling Objects' Contrast}

 In addition to low-level image contrast, mid-level or high-level cues like object contrast benefit visual attention.
 To explicitly reason about objects and their dissimilarities, we make use of an object detection module.
-Specifically, we employ the Single Shot MultiBox Detector (SSD)~\cite{ssd}, which has the advantage of performing detection in a single stage, using a simple and effective architecture.
-Note, however, that our approach generalizes to other detectors, as will be shown in our experiments, where we replace SSD with RetinaNet~\cite{Retinanet}.
+Specifically, we employ the Single Shot MultiBox Detector (SSD)~\citep{ssd}, which has the advantage of performing detection in a single stage, using a simple and effective architecture.
+Note, however, that our approach generalizes to other detectors, as will be shown in our experiments, where we replace SSD with RetinaNet~\citep{Retinanet}.

-For each detected object, we slice the features in the last SSD layer using the predicted bounding box ${\bf b}_i$.
+For each detected object, we crop the features in the last SSD layers using the predicted bounding box ${\bf b}_i$.
 This gives us an instance feature map ${\bf x}_i \in \mathbb{R}^{w_i\times h_i\times d}$ for every detected object, with height $h_i$ and width $w_i$, and $d$ channels.
-Since different objects have different spatial dimensions, we interpolate to bring each such feature map to the same spatial resolution, leading to ${\bf f}_i \in \mathbb{R}^{w\times h\times d}$, where $w, h, d$ are the maximum width and height among all detections. \paragraph{Object appearance dissimilarity.} To model the appearance dissimilarity between every pair of detected objects, we use the normalized cosine distance.
+Since different objects have different spatial dimensions, we interpolate to bring each such feature map to the same spatial resolution, leading to ${\bf f}_i \in \mathbb{R}^{w\times h\times d}$, where $w, h, d$ are the maximum width and height among all detections.\\ \textbf{Object appearance dissimilarity.} \citet{gardenfors2004} highlights that a conceptual space can represent perceived information with several feature dimensions.
+Similarity cues can be obtained by calculating a distance between these representations.
+The authors interpret perceived dissimilarity as a distance between the objects in a conceptual space, which is central for a large number of cognitive processes.
+In our work, we use an object detector to map the objects into a conceptual feature space.
+These extracted object features are then used to calculate the perceived dissimilarity/distance.
+Furthermore, ~\citet{Mur2013} highlight that people tend to perceive the dissimilarity of objects based on properties including perceived color, shape, and semantic category.
+Therefore, drawing from this motivation, we calculate the dissimilarity between the objects by using the cosine distance between the raw object features, which typically include high-level information, such as object semantics and shape~\citep{ssd}. \mycomment{ These include low-level features such as color, orientation, luminance, mid-level features such as edges, parts of objects, objectness, and high-level features such as object classes.}To model the appearance dissimilarity between every pair of detected objects, we use the normalized cosine distance.